jjaykim/OOP244-Language-CPP/Milestone/readme.md

  # Project: General Hospital Pre-Triage Application
+ - Because of the pandemic and prevention of the spread of COVID19, hospitals need to screen the patients and separate those in need of COVID-test from others.
+This has to be done in an orderly fashion by letting the patients know what is the expected wait time and let them know when they can be admitted.

  ## The goal is to update new modules every week to finally complete one project.
 - [Milestone 1](https://github.com/jjaykim/OOP-Language_CPP/tree/main/Milestone/MS1)